 Hubs for Trade and Logistics

 Historically, border towns have flourished as trading posts where merchants from adjacent nations meet to exchange goods.
-This strategic location reduces transport costs and delivery times for cross-border supply chains, making them essential nodes in regional and global trade networks.
-In North America, cities like El Paso (Texas) and Ciudad Juárez (Mexico) form a binational manufacturing corridor where components cross back and forth multiple times before final assembly.
-Similarly, in Europe, Basel sits at the junction of Switzerland, France, and Germany, hosting a vast concentration of logistics firms and the world’s oldest pharmaceutical industry, which relies on seamless cross-border movement of raw materials and products.
+Their strategic locations reduce transportation costs and delivery times for cross-border supply chains, making them essential nodes in regional and global trade networks.
+For example, in North America, cities like El Paso, Texas, and its sister city Ciudad Juárez, Mexico, form a binational manufacturing corridor where components cross back and forth multiple times before final assembly.
+This seamless flow supports the thriving automotive and electronics industries on both sides of the border.

 Cross-Border Labor Markets